kennethlaskoski/kennethlaskoski/README.md

 - 👋 Hi, I’m @kennethlaskoski
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in mobile development, computer vision and physics
-- 🌱 I’m currently learning 3D capture wiht lidar
+- 🌱 I’m currently learning 3D capture with lidar
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...